ahgroup/handelgroupwebsite/content/home/myintro.md

 +++
 # Custom widget.
-widget = "blank"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear. date = 2019-02-10
+widget = "blank"  # Do not modify this line! headless = true  # Homepage is headless, other widget pages are not. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear. date = 2019-02-10